CaDaBu/Analysis-of-Ohio-Congressional-Districts/Index.md

     ## [1] 1.5

 We require the following preprocessing functions for our district.
-The first, deldup, deletes repeated verticies in polygons.
+The first, deldup, deletes repeated vertices in polygons.
 The second, preproc, takes a polygon as an input and returns a polygon such that the vertices are listed in a clockwise order.